Over the years, I’ve help start indigenous churches in various housing units in our local jail by going in and making disciples.

 And also found God’s forgiveness.

-Those who try to candy-coat the Gospel seldom produce real fruit.
+in my experience, those who try to candy-coat the Gospel seldom produce real fruit.

 Jesus also went to the lost and demanded repentance while showing great compassion.